Owsley Stanley: Legal trouble and continued involvement with the Grateful Dead

 A psychedelic known as STP was distributed in the summer of 1967 in 20 mg tablets and quickly acquired a bad reputation (later research in normal volunteers showed that 20 mg was over six times the dose required to produce hallucinogenic effects, and its slow onset of action may have caused street users to take even more than a single tablet).
 Stanley and Scully made trial batches of STP in 10 mg tablets and then of STP mixed with LSD in a few hundred yellow tablets, but soon ceased production of STP.
-Stanley and Scully produced about 196 grams of LSD in 1967, but 96 grams of this was confiscated by the police.
+Stanley and Scully produced about 196 grams of LSD in 1967, but 96 grams of that were confiscated by the police.

-In late 1967, Stanley's La Espiral, Orinda, lab was raided by police; he was found in possession of 350,000 doses of LSD and 1,500 doses of STP.
+In late 1967, Stanley's lab at La Espiral, Orinda, California, was raided by police and he was found in possession of 350,000 doses of LSD and 1,500 doses of STP.
 His defense was that the illegal substances were for personal use, but he was found guilty and sentenced to three years in prison.
 The same year, Stanley officially shortened his name to "Owsley Stanley".
-After he was released from prison, Stanley resumed working for the Grateful Dead as their live sound engineer.
-On January 31, 1970, at 3:00 am, 19 members of the Grateful Dead and crew were arrested for possession of a variety of drugs at a French Quarter hotel after returning from a concert at The Warehouse in New Orleans.
+After his release from prison, Stanley resumed working for the Grateful Dead as their live sound engineer.

-According to Rolling Stone, everyone in the band except Ron "Pigpen" McKernan and Tom Constanten - neither of whom used psychedelic drugs - was included in the arrest, along with several members of their retinue, including Stanley and some locals.
+On January 31, 1970, at 3:00 a.m., 19 members of the Grateful Dead and crew were arrested for possession of a variety of drugs at a French Quarter hotel after returning from a concert at The Warehouse in New Orleans.
+According to Rolling Stone magazine, everyone in the band except Ron "Pigpen" McKernan and Tom Constanten—neither of whom used psychedelic drugs—was included in the arrest, along with several members of their retinue, including Stanley and some locals.
 Stanley was charged with illegal possession of narcotics, dangerous non-narcotics, LSD, and barbiturates.
 Another West Coast–based rock band, Jefferson Airplane, had been arrested two weeks earlier in the same situation.
 According to an article in the Baton Rouge State Times, Stanley identified himself to the police as "The King of Acid" and technician of the band.
-The 1970 Grateful Dead song "Truckin'" is based on the incident ("Busted, down on Bourbon Street / Set up, like a bowling pin / Knocked down, it gets to wearing thin / They just won't let you be").
+The 1970 Grateful Dead song "Truckin' " is based on the incident ("Busted, down on Bourbon Street / Set up, like a bowling pin / Knocked down, it gets to wearing thin / They just won't let you be").

-Stanley was confined to federal prison from 1970 to 1972, after a federal judge intervened and revoked his release from the 1967 case.
-Stanley took advantage of the opportunity there to learn the trade of metalwork and jewelry-making.
+Stanley was confined to federal prison from 1970 to 1972, after a federal judge intervened and revoked his release from the 1967 conviction.
+Stanley took advantage of the opportunity in jail to learn the trade of metalwork and jewelry-making.